LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationOrchestrator/AgentAssist/recommended-actions-for-automations.md

 For Conversation Builder bots, see [the next section](#configuring-conversation-builder-bots).

-For third party (Watson, DialogFlow) bots, see the section [Configuring Third Party Bots](#configuring-third-party-bots).
+For third party (Watson, DialogFlow) bots, see the section [Configuring Third-Party Bots](#configuring-third-party-bots).

 #### Configuring Conversation Builder Bots